 Margaret M. White (Peggy), Executive Director

-Ms. White has 25 years experience in non-profit management.
-Fourteen years ago, she landed the job of her dreams when she became Executive Director of the Diablo Regional Arts Association.
+Ms. White has more than 25 years experience in non-profit management.
+Almost 20 years ago, she landed the job of her dreams when she became Executive Director of the Diablo Regional Arts Association.
 It was an ideal opportunity because this position blended her professional background with her passion for the arts.
 She danced professionally with the Atlanta Ballet and Joffrey Ballet’s Apprentice Company.
 Her nonprofit career includes serving as director of community relations for the March of Dimes, director of development for Goodwill Industries, and executive director of the Volunteer Center of Contra Costa.
 She was awarded the Woman of the Year by the California Legislature in 2002, the Point of Light Foundation Executive Director Award for Outstanding Achievement in 1995, and, in 1993, she received the United Way of the Bay Area Executive Director Award.
 Her extensive community involvement includes Business Arts Council Board of Trustees, First Tuesday Professional Women in Business, Leadership Contra Costa, the Walnut Creek Chamber of Commerce, the Lafayette Chamber of Commerce, and the United Way Campaign Cabinet.
 She received a bachelor’s degree in 1976 from Florida State University where she double majored in mass communications and dance.

 Lisa Mansfield, Operations Director